 PART #1: Before you even think about buying a rental property/home.

-When I wrote about building wealth, I mentioned how important rental properties can be in your portfolio as your building up your nest egg.
+When I wrote about building wealth, I mentioned how important rental properties can be in your portfolio as your build up your nest egg.

 The greatest investment that I ever made was buying a rental property.
 The worst investment that some of my friends have made is buying a home.
 Real estate will be either your greatest investment or biggest mistake in your 20s.
 You’re either going to love or it be pissed off at the world because you’re flat broke and hate all of the home-related expenses.